YehoanatnEzra/Oop-Huji/1 - Tic Tac Toe/README.md

 - **Single Responsibility Principle (SRP)** – Each class has a well-defined responsibility, making debugging and enhancements more manageable.

-Thanks to this structured approach, we can easily add new AI players and rendering options in the future without modifying all classes — only the relevant factories will need updates.
+Thanks to this structured approach, we can easily add new AI players and rendering options in the future without modifying all classes, only the relevant factories will need updates.
 This reduces the risk of bugs and makes debugging more efficient by isolating potential issues.